Athos1972/baangt/TechSpecs/10 Ideas/addressCreation.md

 If a prefix was povided in field ``Value2``, the fieldnames shall be concatenated with this prefix, e.g. if prefix = ``PremiumPayer_``, then the resulting fieldname for ``CountryCode`` in testDataDict would become ``PremiumPayer_CountryCode``.

+## Scope / DOD
+* Implementation provided (in line with coding standards and PEP-8 conformity)
+* Functional test executed and passed (in this case it means to also create a new simpleXLS-Format for a site where address data can be entered)
+* Enhance existing documentation in docs-Folder in RST-Format
+    * in this case in simpleExample.rst and SimpleAPI.rst
+* Unit-Tests in tests-folder providing reasonable coverage of the provided functionality
+* git Commit to feature branch and PullRequest on Gogs created